EI Small Grant Program

 - Funds may be used for faculty/instructor, teaching assistant (33-50% FTE) and/or student hourly support, as well as supplies and expenses.

-- Funds cannot be used to support project assistants and/or tuition remission.
+- Funds cannot be used to support project and/or research assistants, and the resulting tuition remission.

 Submit a Proposal